numtide/treefmt/docs/faq.md

 ## How does treefmt function?

 `Treefmt` traverses all your project's folders, maps files to specific code formatters, and formats the code accordingly.
-Other tools also also traverse the filesystem, but not necessarily starting from the root of the project.
+Other tools also traverse the filesystem, but not necessarily starting from the root of the project.

 Contrary to other formatters, `treefmt` doesn't preview the changes before writing them to a file.
 If you want to view the changes, you can always check the diff in your version control (we assume that your project is checked into a version control system).
 You can also rely on version control if errors were introduced into your code as a result of disruptions in the formatter's work.